-- Maintain a professional open line of communication with their advisor - Maintain a cumulative grade point average (GPA) of 3.2 or better - Make continuous progress in research - Remain matched with an advisor and assigned to a lab, and working on thesis research on a full-time basis - Have a goal of completing all coursework (except colloquia) within the first 3 semesters in residence - Present an annual oral progress review of research to the thesis committee beginning in the third academic year of residence and each year thereafter - Submit semi-annual progress review reports by the deadline - Submit a written copy of a thesis proposal by August 31st after the student's 4th semester (excluding summer) and present an oral defense of the thesis proposal no more than 4 weeks after the submission of the written proposal - Petition for doctoral candidacy prior to the beginning of the ninth semester in residence (excluding summer semesters)
+- Maintain a professional open line of communication with their advisor - Maintain a cumulative grade point average (GPA) of 3.2 or better - Make continuous progress in research - Remain matched with an advisor and assigned to a lab, and working on thesis research on a full-time basis - Have a goal of completing all coursework (except colloquia) within the first 3 semesters in residence - Present an annual oral progress review of research to the thesis committee beginning in the third academic year of residence and each year thereafter - Submit semi-annual progress review reports by the deadline

+- Submit a written copy of a thesis proposal by August 31st after the student's 4th semester (excluding summer) and present an oral defense of the thesis proposal no more than 4 weeks after the submission of the written proposal - Petition for doctoral candidacy prior to the beginning of the ninth semester in residence (excluding summer semesters)

 A student's progress is continuously evaluated.
 This evaluation is carried out by the student's advisor and their thesis committee.
-During the first two years, the student must meet with their advisor to discuss their progress at least once and more often if necessary.
+During the first two years, the student must meet with their advisor to discuss their progress at least once per year and more often if necessary.

 Once a student has successfully passed their proposal defense, starting at the end of the student's third year in residence, the student must meet with their thesis committee annually to discuss their research progress.
 The student must submit a two-page summary of their progress and an updated curriculum vitae to their committee prior to this meeting.
-A copy of this report should be submitted to the academic program administrator or program coordinator for inclusion in the student's record.
 The committee will give feedback and provide guidance regarding the student's development and ways to improve their research activities.
 The student must document this meeting in their semi-annual progress report.